 Except where noted, transportation to the Career and Technology Center is provided on a round-trip basis from the home school.
-Many of the Career and Technology courses include internships.
+Many of the Career and Technical Education (CTE) courses include internships.
 These experiences are often off school property.
 Transportation to these experiences shall be the responsibility of the parent/guardian.
-Students are required to purchase uniforms in many of the career and technology programs and to wear appropriate safety apparel.
+Students are required to purchase uniforms in many of the CTE programs and to wear appropriate safety apparel.

-Students may apply to any of the programs provided they meet prerequisites for specific courses and complete application requirements.
-Students are selected on the probability of success in Career and Technology Programs.
-The minimum requirements to be enrolled into a Career and Technology Program are:
+Any student may apply to any CTE program.
+Students should meet prerequisites for specific courses and complete the Career and Technology Center and Regional Program application.
+Students are selected on the probability of success in Career and Technology Center and Regional Programs.
+The minimum requirements to be enrolled into a Career and Technology Center or Regional Program are:

-- 94% attendance; - 2.0 Grade Point Average in academic-level, or higher, course work; - successful completion of the required prerequisites; - promotion to the 11th grade; and - completion of course work as indicated in the Pathways To Careers;
+- 94% attendance;

+- 2.0 Weighted Grade Point Average;

+- Successful completion of the required prerequisites; and

+- Promotion to grade 11; and

+- Completion of course work as indicated in the Pathways to Careers.

-Students not meeting these requirements may be considered at a later date for enrollment by improving grades, attendance, and course work.
+Students not meeting these requirements may STILL be considered for enrollment.
+It is recommended that these students improve their grades and/or attendance and increase the rigor of their course work.